 Storehouse of Indian ArtClick thumbnail to view full-size

 The history of India reveals the great importance attached to the craftsmen and how happily they lived under the patronage of the temple, the state or the court.
-The common folk in such a surrounding developed an eye for the object ‘d’ art and thereby they cherished and took pleasure in owning a thing of beauty, thus revealing the responsive taste.
+The common folk in such a surrounding developed an eye for an object of art, and thereby cherished and took pleasure in owning a thing of beauty, thus revealing their responsive taste in aesthetics.

 It was the appreciation of their work and genius that encouraged the craftsman to specialize in one particular discipline, so as to create an unusual quality in an object intricately executed.
 The essential details and know-how and the secrets of trade passed on from father to the son, which thus survived through generations maintaining the great tradition of superb craftsmanship in objects even in daily use.